-- 1. Determine that the resident should be dismissed.
-Dismissal can occur at any point other than the end of the academic year or end of the stated contract period, at which time it is defined as Non-Renewal of Appointment. - 2.
-Notify the resident of dismissal; the notification will be by letter to the resident and will contain the reasons for the dismissal. - 3.
-Provide the resident with a copy of this Performance Improvement Policy - 4.
-Ensure that the resident understands that dismissal may be appealed in accordance with the appeals process included in this policy. - 5.
-Place a copy of the notification of dismissal in the resident's file.
+- a.
+Determine that the Employee should be dismissed.
+Dismissal can occur at any point other than the end of the academic year or end of the stated contract period, at which time it is defined as Non- Renewal of Appointment. - b.
+Notify the Employee of dismissal; the notification will be by letter to the Employee and will contain the reasons for the dismissal.

+- c.
+Provide the Employee with a copy of this Article. - d.
+Ensure that the Employee understands that dismissal may be grieved through the Grievance and Arbitration Procedure (Article 9). - e.
+Place a copy of the notification of dismissal in the Employee's file.